MajorZiploc/tooling_notes/art/blender/notes.md

 Rokoko is a external blender plugin for retargeting animations from 1 rig to another

 NOTE: ensure your rig has all transforms applyed (ctrl-a)

+## multiple animations

+Dope_Sheet (window_type)
+  window_type_dropdown: Action Editor

+Nonlinear_Animation (window_type)
+  can reorg animations
+  trigger start and stop editing on animations

+### Important settings in .fbx export

+Bake Animation -> NLA Strips: check to get Nonlinear_Animation strips else just get Action_Editor animations

+# Pose

+## important tabs
+Dope_Sheet
+  N has create pose option

+Action_Editor -- window_type_dropdown (click the name 'Dope_Sheet' -- its a dropdown and select it)

+Asset_Browser
+  where poses will be listed
+  can toggle current file or all the pose_thumbnail is generated by the camera view in your scene
+  NOTE: refresh pose_thumbnail by selecting pose_thumbnail -- press N -- click refresh button under Preview section

 ### Getting an animation from Mixamo